Pivotal game for Colts, Raiders could have playoff impact | WTOP News

 RAIDERS PLAYER TO WATCH: Josh Jacobs.
 The third-year running back became the first Raiders player to top 100 yards in the second half since Rashad Jennings in 2013.
 After finishing with 27 carries and a career-high tying 129 yards, everyone wants to see what he can do for an encore to his first 100-yard game this season.

 COLTS PLAYER TO WATCH: Carson Wentz.
 Indy’s starting quarterback delivered a big game in last week’s win at Arizona but went on the reserve/COVID-19 list Tuesday.
-The league’s revised protocols will give Wentz a chance to play this weekend.
+Wentz was activated Saturday but must test negative on Sunday as the league’s revised protocols gavee Wentz a chance to play this weekend.
 If he isn’t cleared, rookie Sam Ehlinger will make his first start with an adjusted game plan.

 KEY MATCHUP: Raiders’ defense vs. Colts RB Jonathan Taylor.
 The NFL’s leading rusher has been getting a seemingly heavier workload each week.
 If Wentz doesn’t play, expect Las Vegas to gang up against the run.
 One potential wrinkle — Ehlinger’s ability to exploit coach Frank Reich’s run-pass option plays.